oroinc/documentation/commerce/cloud/onboarding.rst

 Get Access to the Oro application Enterprise Edition Source Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you purchase an Oro application license, in your `Welcome Onboard`_ email, you will get a link to the Oro application Enterprise Edition source code in GitHub.
+Once you purchase an Oro application license, your `Welcome Onboard`_ email will link to the Oro application Enterprise Edition source code in GitHub.

-To be able to access, clone and fork the repository, please request access for the necessary GitHub account via the Oro Inc. Support Desk by providing the GitHub usernames, first and last names, and emails of the accounts.
+To be able to access, clone and fork the repository, please request access to the necessary GitHub account via the Oro Inc. Support Desk by providing GitHub usernames, first and last names, and emails of the accounts.

 .. sample

 You can use the source code from the repository to install Oro application in your local, staging, development and production environment, including OroCloud.

-You can also fork and customize the Enterprise Edition of the Oro application source code, if necessary.
-It is highly recommended to use only Long Term Support (LTS) versions for production environment.
+You can also fork and customize the Enterprise Edition of Oro's application source code if needed.
+It is highly recommended to use only Long Term Support (LTS) versions for production environments.
 Check out the list of LTS versions and their release schedule in the relevant :ref:`Release and Support Cycle <doc--community--release>` article.

 OroCloud Environment and Application Deployment